mickymacirl/CI-P2-Fruit/README.md

 ## Fruit Emojis

-* The following Emoji's were used to randomly fill main game board:
+* The following Emoji's were used to randomly fill main game board using the generateGame function:

 | EMOJI       | Unicode Hex | HTML Dec Value |Image           |
 |-------------|-------------|----------------|----------------|